libfuse/pyfuse3/README.rst

 .. start-intro

-pyfuse3 is a set of Python bindings for libfuse_.
-It requires at least libfuse 3 and Python 3.
-Like libfuse, pyfuse3 is developed for Linux systems and we try to maintain compatibility with OS-X, FreeBSD and NetBSD as well.
-However, due to lack of pre-release testers we can't guarantee that every pyfuse3 release will run on these platforms - please report any bugs and we will try to fix them.
+pyfuse3 is a set of Python 3 bindings for `libfuse 3`_ and enables you to easily write a full-featured Linux filesystem in Python.

 pyfuse3 releases can be downloaded from PyPi_.
 The documentation can be `read online`__ and is also included in the ``doc/html``